Read about the struggles and triumphs of breastfeeding twins from a mom who has had her share of ups and downs of feeding her twins.

 When I found out we were expecting twins, my thoughts on breastfeeding didn’t waiver.
-I figured I just needed to do some research on how to breastfeed twins, and I’d be all set.
+I just needed to do some research on how to breastfeed twins, and I’d be all set.

-I read books about breastfeeding twins, I took a free breastfeeding class at the hospital, I researched any and all breastfeeding gadgets and gizmos for twins.
-I thought I was all set, this was going to be a breeze.
+During my pregnancy I read books about breastfeeding twins, took a free breastfeeding class at the hospital, and researched any and all breastfeeding gadgets and gizmos for twins.
+This was going to be a breeze.
 And then they arrived. triumphs of breastfeeding twins

 Our first day together seemed to go pretty well.
 My daughter latched right away and did her business like it was second nature.
-My son had a little more trouble latching properly, but with the help of the nurses and staff at the hospital, I was able to get him latched and eating.
+My son had a little more trouble latching properly.
+With the help of the nurses and staff at the hospital, I was able to get him latched.

 Everything was going great.
 I was elated to be breastfeeding and basking in the joy of my two new bundles of joy.
 However, by the end of our second day in the hospital, my nurse informed me that my son had lost 20% of his birth weight and my daughter would lose her 20% by morning.